publicsamples/Oi-Grandad/README.md

 # Installation

+**Audio Unit**

+1. In the Finder choose Go > Go to Folder, enter "/Library/Audio/Plug-Ins/Components" into the Go to Folder field, then click Go.

-Copy "oi grandad.component" to Users/USERNAME/Library/Audio/Plug-ins/Components
+2. Copy "oi grandad.component" into this folder

+**VST**

+1. In the Finder choose Go > Go to Folder, enter "/Library/Audio/Plug-Ins/VST" into the Go to Folder field, then click Go.

-Copy ""oi grandad.vst3" to Users/USERNAME/Library/Audio/Plug-ins/VST3
+2. Copy "oi grandad.VST3" to into this folder

+**Samples and Presets**

+1. In the Finder choose Go > Go to Folder, enter "~/Library/Application Support" into the Go to Folder field, then click Go.

-Copy "modularsamples" folder to Users/USERNAME/Library/Application Support
+2. Copy "modularsamples" folder into this folder

-On loading your DAW you may run into the message "“the developer cannot be verified”." to bypass this see this page:
+On loading your DAW you may see a message saying “the developer cannot be verified” to fix this open System Preferences → Security and Privacy.
+On the general tab click ‘Open anyway’.

 https://support.apple.com/en-us/HT202491